My husband asked what I wanted for Mother’s Day this year.

 These are such simple things I do naturally every day that helps our home run more smoothly.

 A Little Each Day

-My season of life doesn’t allow for a main cleaning day.
-Bach when I was a teacher (pre-kids), I knew every Saturday morning was my cleaning day.
+My season of life doesn’t allow for one main cleaning day.
+Back when I was a teacher (pre-kids), I knew every Saturday morning was my cleaning day.
 These days if I don’t do a little each day, the house will get out of hand very quickly.

 I use, and love, my Motivated Moms cleaning checklist because it breaks down the daily cleaning and deep cleaning tasks so you are doing a little each day.